UPBGE/UPBGE-Docs/source/manual/logic_nodes/objects/spawn_pool.rst

 ++++++++++++++++++++++++++++++

 On Startup
-   If selected, pool will be spawn on game start.c
+   If selected, pool will be spawn on game start.

 Spawn Behavior
    Selected behavior of spawn pool.